Former trader Hayes denies trades were bribes for brokers, Libor trial hears

 The prosecution alleges that Hayes’ greed for bigger bonuses led him to persuade and sometimes bribe a network of contacts in brokerages and other banks to try to influence Libor in ways that would increase his trading profits.

-Hayes, who was a yen derivatives trader in Tokyo for UBS UBSG.VX and later Citigroup (C.N), has told Southwark Crown Court in London that he had not acted dishonestly.
+Hayes, who was a yen derivatives trader in Tokyo for UBS and later Citigroup, has told Southwark Crown Court in London that he had not acted dishonestly.
 He said he was open about his attempts to influence rates and that his managers were aware of it and that the practice was widespread in the industry.

 Hayes likened brokers to car dealers who knew of someone who wanted to sell a Ferrari for one pound.
 He said the brokers were powerful because they could decide who would get to do the deal.